Freeriding & Ski touring

 • ideally also an airbag avalanche backpack

-Then nothing stands in the way of a freeride adventure in the Kaunertal.
+With this, nothing stands in the way of a freeride adventure in the Kaunertal.

 Emergency App & Avalanche App